mozilla/addons-server/docs/api/topics/apps.rst

             ]
         }

-    :param object features: each item represents a :ref:`device feature <features>` required to run the application.
+    :param features: each item represents a
+        :ref:`device feature <features>` required to run the application.
         Features not present are assumed not to be required.
     :type features: array